Dangoware/confetti-box/README.md

 A super simple file host.
 Inspired by [Catbox](https://catbox.moe) and [Uguu](https://uguu.se).

 ## Features
+### Current
-- Entirely self contained, single binary
+- Entirely self contained, tiny (~4MB) single binary
-- Customizable using a simple TOML config file
+- Customizable using a simple config file
-- ???
-(TODO: Add more)
+- Only stores one copy of a given hash on the backend
+- Fast (enough), runs just fine on a Raspberry Pi
+- Simple API for interfacing with it programmatically
+- No database setup required, uses self-contained in memory database serialized to a small file.

+### Planned
+- Chunked uploads
+- Theming
+- Database serialization compression
+- More mochi

 ## Screenshot
 <p align="center">